Genesis 2:4–8

 Although the mosaic includes an inscription from the Latin ‘Vulgate’ translation of Genesis 1:27, it also includes elements of Genesis 2:4–8.
 The ray of light connecting Christ and Adam evokes an episode from Genesis 2: what has been called the animation of Adam.
 In Genesis, God breathes into Adam’s nostrils.
 The mosaic resists the intimacy conveyed in the text, which suggests close bodily(?) contact.
 Instead, it places Christ and Adam at a distance from one another.

-The coronavirus pandemic of the early 2020s has given such a depiction new resonance, as the act of maintaining physical distance from another person becomes an expression of connection.
+The coronavirus pandemic of the early 2020s gave such a depiction new resonance, as the act of maintaining physical distance from another person became an expression of connection.

 References